Annual Renewal for Pharmacists and Pharmacy Technicians

 - Graduate from a recognized pharmacy education program

-- Successfully complete the College’s Jurisprudence Exam
+- Successfully complete the College’s Jurisprudence, Ethics and Professionalism exam

 - Successfully complete an approved structured practical training program or the College’s Practice Assessment of Competence at Entry*